 The University provides a Catholic education experience that evokes academic excellence while integrating liberal studies, professional preparation and ethical commitment.
 St. Mary's full-time faculty members, 94 percent of whom hold doctoral or terminal degrees in their fields, are committed to student success in and out of the classroom.
-St. Mary's has approximately 70 undergraduate and graduate majors and offers over 120 degree programs, which include two doctoral and two law programs.
-The student/faculty ratio of 13-to-1 permits small classes and promotes active learning.
+St. Mary's offers 75 programs, including including two doctoral and two law programs.
+The student/faculty ratio of 11-to-1 permits small classes and promotes active learning.